quadram-institute-bioscience/tatajuba/README.md

 ```[bash]
 conda install -c bioconda tatajuba
 ```
-The software tatajuba is still under development, thus the conda version may be outdated.
+The software tatajuba is still under development, thus the conda version (v1.0.4) may be outdated.
+We're working on v1.0.5 which gives better warnings if HTs are not found, and tries to work with a single sample (results may not make sense, though...).

 ### Singularity